cloudnative-pg/cloudnative-pg/docs/src/declarative_publication_subscription_management.md

 ```

 The `dbname` field specifies the database the publication is applied to.
 Once the reconciliation cycle is completed successfully, the `Publication`
-status will show a `ready` field set to `true` and an empty `error` field.
+status will show a `ready` field set to `true`, and an empty `error` field.

 ### Publication Deletion and Reclaim Policies